Quantization of the Modular Functor and Equivariant Elliptic cohomology: Introduction:

 Equivariantly, the situation is much more interesting and gives further support to the idea of relating the $\K$-theory of the chiral algebra to the topological $\K$-theory of the space of fields on a circle.
-Consider gauged two dimensional field theories with gauge group being a simple and simply connected Lie group $\Gr$.
+Consider two dimensional field theories with local gauge symmetries for an underlying simple and simply connected Lie group $\Gr$.
 The space of fields over a circle for such theories supports an action of the loop group $\LG$.
-In addition, the basic gauge fields in such theories is the $\LG$-space $\mathcal{A}$ of principal connections on the trivial $\Gr$-bundle over a circle.
-Since the quantum state-space of a two dimensional field theories have a positive (or negative) energy spectrum, one expects the equivariant $\K$-theory $\K_{\LG}(\mathcal{A})$ to be related to the Grothendieck group of positive energy (or negative energy) representations of $\LG$.
-Freed-Hopkins-Teleman have shown \cite{FHT} that once we incorcorporate a twisting on $\K_{\LG}(\mathcal{A})$ induced by the level (i.e. the central character of the universal central extension $\LbG$ of $\LG$), this $\K$-theory becomes canonically isomorphic to Grothendieck group of positive energy representations of $\LG$!
+In addition, the basic gauge fields for such theories is the $\LG$-space $\mathcal{A}$ of principal connections on the trivial $\Gr$-bundle over a circle.
+Since the quantum state-space of a two dimensional field theory has a discrete positive (or negative) energy spectrum, one expects the state-space to represent an element in equivariant $\K$-theory $\K_{\LG}(\mathcal{A})$ - if the latter can be rigorously defined.
+Freed-Hopkins-Teleman have shown \cite{FHT} that once we incorcorporate a twisting on $\K_{\LG}(\mathcal{A})$ induced by the level (i.e. the central character of the universal central extension $\LbG$ of $\LG$), this $\K$-theory is indeed well defined, and becomes canonically isomorphic to Grothendieck group of positive energy representations of $\LG$.

+In this document, we would like to offer the suggestion that studying parametrized 2d conformal field theories that admit gauge symmetries via the $\K$-theory (of the category of representations of the underlying Chiral algebra), is a richer object of study.
+In particular, one would like to evaluate this $\K$-theory on the stack of {\em classical} fields in codimension one (or fields that satisfy equations of motion in a neighborhood of a codimension one manifold), and interpret it as a ``BV-BRST type quantization" of the modular functor underlying these field theories.
+More discussion on this philosophy can be found at \cite{NC}.
+Let us justify this general idea with details in a concrete setting that is relevant to this article.